giladturok/CleanCV/CUSTOMIZE.md

 # How It Works

-CleanCV uses just two commands, defind in `CleanCV.sty`, to handle all your CV content:
+CleanCV uses just two commands, defined in `CleanCV.sty`, to handle all your CV content:

 ## `\cvblock` — For Important Entries
 Use for education, experience, major projects.
 Supports optional bullet points.